CuchulainnPrimus/Business-Metrics-for-Data-Driven-Companies/week 1/99 - Summary.md

 - Getting the decision making to say yes, that's a soft circle sale.
 - And then the number of actual official binding contract sales.

-There are 4 main reasons that inventory time should be minimized.
+There are 4 main reasons why inventory time should be minimized.

 1. Negative float.
 2.	fixed cost of storage.